 Parliament Hill Lido

 Built in 1938 and Grade II-listed, this Art Deco, stainless steel-lined outdoor pool is the only one of its kind in the country.
 Diving into it is like entering a giant shiny metal bowl.
 A north London classic (and marginally warmer alternative to the wild ponds), Parliament Hill Lido is open year-round for those willing to brave a winter dip.
 Right on the edge of Hampstead Heath, the 61-metre lido has plenty of room for everyone to enjoy.
-Different book procedures operate during the summer and winter seasons so be sure to check the website before you go.
+Different booking systems operate during the summer and winter seasons so be sure to check the website before you go.

-Parliament Hill Fields, Gospel Oak, NW5 1LT, parliamenthilllido.org
+Parliament Hill Fields, Gospel Oak, NW5 1LT, visit parliamenthilllido.org

 Serpentine Lido, Hyde Park

-Is there any other city in the world where you can swim in the capital's main park, right next to swans owned by Her Majesty the Queen?
+Is there any other city in the world where you can swim in the capital's main park, right next to swans owned by His Majesty the King?
 We think not.
 The Serpentine Lido and its accompanying paddling pool are great for both adults and children.
 A little bit of history: the Serpentine Swimming Club is the oldest swimming club in Britain, and its members swim every morning, including during the famous (and chilly) Christmas Day race.
-We think we'll stick to the summertime option.
+We think we'll stick to the summertime option…

 Serpentine Lido, Hyde Park, W2 2UH, visit royalparks.org.uk